convox/convox/docs/installation/development-rack/ubuntu.md

 ## Initial Setup

-> **_NOTE:_**:  Ubuntu 20.04 users will need ensure that they are installing the latest version of convox.
-See more 'Tips' sections below for more details.
+> **_NOTE:_**:  Ubuntu 20.04 users will need to ensure that they are installing the latest version of convox.
+See the 'Tips' sections below for more details.

 ### Docker